The proposal is the starting point. The assumptions are the product.

 Disappearing discounts.
 “Today only” incentive pricing.
 The pressure tactics worth walking out on.

-Every benchmark, production estimate, and tax-credit eligibility check leans on a primary source — named inline on the page that uses it, with a verification date.
+Every benchmark, production estimate, and tax-credit ruling on this site cites a primary source — named inline on the page that uses it, with a verification date.
+No affiliate lookups, no installer matching, no lead form.

 - The proposal still assumes the 30% federal tax credit.
 Can I really use it in 2026?